Clicky

 “I’m determined to bridge the gap of what happens to women after hospital discharge,” she said.
 “I want this to be the center where women go.
 I wish I had it.”

-Membership-based programming will include three weekly support groups, postpartum Pilates classes, coffee chats and a two-hour child-watch nursery that allows mothers to attend programs while their babies are cared for nearby.
+Membership-based programming includes three weekly peer support groups, postpartum Pilates classes, coffee chats and a two-hour child-watch nursery that allows mothers to attend programs while their babies are cared for nearby.

 “Women can have someone watch their baby while they participate in the support groups,” Lackner said.

-The center has been designed to create a calming atmosphere, featuring soft sage-green tones, a coffee bar stocked with tea, snacks and seltzers, and private nursery rooms for breastfeeding.
+The center also partners with local professionals, including lactation consultants, while offering virtual participation options for mothers who are unable or not yet ready to attend in person.
+It has been designed to create a calming atmosphere, featuring soft sage-green tones, a coffee bar stocked with tea, snacks and seltzers, and private nursery rooms for breastfeeding.

 While services are geared toward women from pregnancy through the first few years of motherhood, Lackner said the center is intended for any mom looking for connection — not just those in crisis.